valeoai/blog/_posts/2023-09-26-valeoai-at-iccv-2023.md

 ![epalm_overview]({{ site.baseurl }}/images/posts/2023_iccv/ep-alm.png){:height="70%" width="70%"}
-<div class="caption"><b> Illustration of the adaptation mechanism in eP-ALM.</b> he perceptual input (image/video/audio) is fed to the perceptual encoder E (e.g., ViT) and the corresponding text to the LM (e.g., OPT), which then generates a text conditioned on the perceptual input.
+<div class="caption"><b>Illustration of the adaptation mechanism in eP-ALM.</b> The perceptual input (image/video/audio) is fed to the perceptual encoder E (e.g., ViT) and the corresponding text to the LM (e.g., OPT), which then generates a text conditioned on the perceptual input.
 The multimodal interaction is done via the [CLS] tokens acting as Perceptual Prompt, and are extracted from the last layers of the encoder, then injected in the last layers of LM, after passing by the Linear Connection C. The previous [CLS] token is replaced by the new one coming from a deeper layer, keeping the number of tokens fixed.
 The first layers (grayed) of each model are kept intact without any modality interaction.
 We ease the adaptation with a Soft Prompt that is prepended to the input of LM.
 </div>